keycdn/cache-enabler/readme.txt

 == Description ==
-Cache Enabler is a simple, yet powerful WordPress plugin that is easy to use, needs minimal configuration, and best of all helps improve site performance for a faster load time.
+Cache Enabler is a simple, yet powerful WordPress caching plugin that is easy to use, needs minimal configuration, and best of all helps improve site performance for a faster load time.
 It creates static HTML files and stores them on the server's disk.
 This allows the web server to deliver the static HTML files avoiding resource intensive backend processes from the WordPress core, plugins, and database lookups.

 = Features =